 - Covers all the channels needed for Playoffs action

 The MLB Playoffs aren’t just streaming on one channel.
 Depending on the game you can watch them on TBS, FOX, FS1, MLB Network, and potentially ESPN.
 Check out the MLB Playoffs schedule for details.
-FOX will also air the World Series.
-If you’re curious about any of the services listed, check out the reviews we’ve written and consider signing up for the free trial!
+We can also help you learn how to stream the World Series.
+If you’re curious about any of the services listed, check out the reviews and consider signing up for the free trial!

 Hopefully your team is doing well and you’re ready to watch MLB Playoffs online.
 If not, leave us a comment with any questions you may have!